 Malware Scan

-Before you run a plan to recover a machine to the production environment, Orchestrator allows you to scan the protected machine for possible malware.
+Before you run a restore or cloud plan to recover a machine to the production environment, Orchestrator allows you to scan the protected machine for possible malware without running the plan.
 You can also perform the scan when testing a restore plan in a DataLab.

 You can instruct Orchestrator to do the following:

-• Check if any of restore points are infected with possible malware.
+- Check if any of restore points are marked as Suspicious or Infected.
 For more information, see the Veeam Backup & Replication User Guide, section How Malware Detection Works.

 Requirements and Limitations for Malware Scan